 Do not toss away the soaking water of the mushrooms and dried shrimp because it is a high umami juice that should be added to the taro cake mixture later.

 Fry the ingredients

 Next, give all these chopped ingredients a fry in the shallot oil.
-Toss in the cured meat and Chinese sausage into the pan to fry until it is aromatic.
+Toss the cured meat and Chinese sausage into the pan to fry until it is aromatic.

-Add the taro to the remaining three quarters and season with salt, sugar, five-spice powder, and ground white pepper.
+Add the taro to the remaining three-quarters and season with salt, sugar, five-spice powder, and ground white pepper.

 Stir fry over low to medium heat for a few minutes until the taro turns slightly brown.
 Set aside.

 Some recipes suggest using chicken bouillon or chicken broth for seasoning the taro cake.
-I prefer to keep it simple (after a few tests) by using the above seasonings, as the sausage, cured meat, mushrooms, and dried shrimps are umami-packed ingredients.
+I prefer to keep it simple (after a few tests) by using the above seasonings, as the sausage, cured meat, mushrooms, and dried shrimp are umami-packed ingredients.

 4. Constitute the flour mixture

 You can also substitute potato starch with cornflour.
 If you prefer a less sticky texture, omit the starch and replace it with the same rice flour.